Research and development of carbonization processes and biochar application

 • Support for technology integration into existing processes

-• Test campaigns and optimization of plants in our own pilot plant or externally
+• Test campaigns and optimization of processes in our own pilot plants or externally

 Analysis and application optimization of carbonisates / biochar